 Please note that this portal is not managed or maintained by the County of San Luis Obispo.
 It is managed and maintained by a third-party company that hosts campaign disclosure forms, documents and statements for local California governments.
 But if you need assistance, please contact the County Clerk-Recorder’s Office.

-This service provides information on current election(s) being conducted by the County of San Luis Obispo.
+These links provide information on current and upcoming election(s) being conducted by the County of San Luis Obispo.

 This service provides a list of current Countywide officeholders, term lengths, and term expiration dates.